SSWConsulting/SSW.MegaMenu/README.md

 import "ssw.megamenu/dist/style.css";
 ```

-**NOTE: If you have TailwindCSS installed in your project, you can instead list the `ssw.megamenu` package in your `tailwind.config.js` content array like so:**
+**NOTE: If you have TailwindCSS installed in your project, you can instead list the `ssw.megamenu` package in your `tailwind.config.js` content array and add the SSW colors like so:**

 ```js
 // tailwind.config.js